yingdanlu/yingdanlu/_pages/research.md

 <b>Lu, Y.</b>, & Shen, C. (Revise and Resubmit).
 Unpacking Multimodal Fact-checking: Features and Engagement of Fact-checking Videos on Chinese TikTok (Douyin). _Social Media + Society_.

-Chen, K., <b>Lu, Y.</b>, & Wang, Y. (Revise and Resubmit).
-Toward an Evidence-Driven Understanding of Digital Trace Research on China. _Information, Communication \& Society_. [*Co-first author]
+Chen, K., <b>Lu, Y.*</b>, & Wang, Y. (Revise and Resubmit).
+Toward an Evidence-Driven Understanding of Digital Trace Research on China. _Information, Communication \& Society_. [*co-first author]

-Chen, A., <b>Lu, Y.</b>, Chen, K., & Ng, A. (Revise and Resubmit).
-Pandemic Nationalism: Use of Government Social Media for Political Information and Belief in COVID-19 Conspiracy Theories in China. _The International Journal of Press/Politics_. [co-first author]
+Chen, A., <b>Lu, Y.*</b>, Chen, K., & Ng, A. (Revise and Resubmit).
+Pandemic Nationalism: Use of Government Social Media for Political Information and Belief in COVID-19 Conspiracy Theories in China. _The International Journal of Press/Politics_. [*co-first author]

 Christin, A., & <b>Lu, Y.</b> (Revise and Resubmit).
 The Influencer Pay Gap: Platform Labor Meets Racial Capitalism. _New Media & Society_.